pointcarre-app/maths.pm/pms/dataviz2/session_1_b.md

 ### Linux

 Below, different instructions for different Linux distributions are listed.
-Using Ubuntu, we recommand to use the 2️⃣ method.
+Using Ubuntu, we recommend to use the 2️⃣ method.
 {: .alert .alert-warning .alert-soft}

 1️⃣ Using pip with the pyenv-managed Python: